leahneukirchen/nq/README.md

 currently running job has +x bit set.
 Thus you can use `ls -F` to get a quick overview of the state of your queue.

-The "file extension" of the log file is the actualy PID, so you can kill jobs easily.
+The "file extension" of the log file is the actually PID, so you can kill jobs easily.
 Before the job is started, it is the PID of `nq`, so you can cancel a queued job by killing it as well.